 - Choose your favorite photo from 2018.
 Many of us now take almost daily photos on our phones.
 Even if you didn’t, chances are, you still have lots to choose from.
 As you look back, you might find some happy memories you’d forgotten.

 - Daydream about a seasonal bucket list.
 That’s not the kind of big-ticket list you’re planning to complete “at some point” in your life, but smaller, achievable highlights for the next 3 months.
 Examples might be to enjoy a real fire, go ice-skating, or snuggle with a jigsaw puzzle.

 - Come up with a word or mantra for 2019.
 Mine will probably end up the same as before: lighten up, since this covers both putting pressure on myself, and those wretched lingering 5 pounds of weight.
 If, like me, you want to have a word but have struggled with making it stick, this article might be useful.
-And if you’d like some further ideas for intentions for 2019, I created this free bundle of inspiration for you.
-Visit this page to claim printables + phone wallpapers.

 - Plan holidays/vacations for 2019.
 Even if you can only make tentative plans, sit down with your family or regular travel companion.
 Brainstorm ideas and block off some time.
 I’m consistently appalled at how many Americans don’t take all their allocated vacation time.

 - Set up a bullet journal, or refresh the one you’ve got.
 If an entire bullet journal sounds like too much pressure, just identify a pretty notebook for recording some thoughts during 2019.
 You might, for example, try recording your year in pixels.
 For that, simply make a one-page grid of little boxes to represent a whole year.
 You’ll color in one each day, to represent your mood.
 I did this for (almost all of) 2018 and also like this Daylio app which provides a similar tool.